 No Gifts Please

 Does saying all this saying no make you a Scrooge, a cheapskate, or a non-believer?
 Of course not.
 We all know that the real meaning of Christmas isn’t about buying presents and going into debt.
 The holidays are about getting together with those you love.
 Spending quality time together.
 Having conversations and really getting to know what is going on with each other.
 Do you know what’s going on in Uncle Bill’s life right now?
 When was the last time you got down on the floor and played with your nieces and nephews?
 These are the things that people remember for the rest of their lives.
 My nieces still tell the story of me crawling around in a tunnel tent with them when they were little.
 And unfortunately, they also remember that my big butt would get stuck in that said tunnel too.
-Them retelling the story always provides lots of laughs and giggles.
+Their retelling of that story always provides lots of laughs and giggles.

 I’m Not Buying Presents

 I’m not buying any Christmas presents this year.
 At least no gifts in the traditional sense.
 I plan to be thankful for the people in my life and will make some donations to places that can help feed people in need like Heifer International and World Central Kitchen.
-I also love the World Wildlife Foundation and the Anti-Cruelty Society who aid God’s creatures who can’t help themselves.
+I also love the World Wildlife Foundation and the Anti-Cruelty Society which aid God’s creatures who can’t help themselves.

 This also means that there will be no Food Travelist “holiday gift guide” this year.
 We’ll be walking the walking and talking the talk on this one.
 Sure you’ll still see the ad network ads that circulate throughout our site as always.
 If you’re curious, those links provide us a small commission if you do click on them and end up purchasing something.
 It helps us pay for our site hosting and other boring things like that.
 Other than that you’ll see no overt selling from us.
 No urge to click on products.
 Not this holiday season.